docteura/Online-Banking/README.md

 The Banking system consists of two parts: User-Front and Admin-Portal.
 Front-End is a user-facing system and it includes such modules as User Signup/Login, Account, Bank Transfer, Appointment, Transaction, Creditcards and User Profile.

+## Introduction

+The Bank Management System is a web-based application developed using Spring Boot that aims to streamline various banking operations.
+This system offers features to manage customer accounts and perform transactions.

 ## Technologies Used
 - Java 17